Skip to main content

 What are alternatives to Pig & the Lady in Honolulu?

-For a more formal sit-down meal, Fête covers a different register of Honolulu dining and is worth considering for groups or special occasions.
+For a more formal sit-down meal, Fête covers a different register of Honolulu dining and works for groups or special occasions.
 Bar Maze suits drinkers who want serious cocktails alongside food.
 If you want Japanese rather than Vietnamese, Ginza Bairin and Arancino at The Kahala represent opposite ends of the price spectrum.
 Fujiyama Texas is the pick if you want something more casual and playful with Japanese-American crossover cooking.

 Is Pig & the Lady good for a special occasion?